RSS

 Remove all clutter

-The next step on the list is to purge your house of the excess items that have accumulated over the years.
-This is the hardest part for many people, as they have an emotional investment in many of these things.
+The next step on the list is to purge your house of the excess items accumulated over the years.
+This is the hardest part for many people, as they have an emotional investment in many things.
 When you have lived in a house for several years, a build-up of personal effects occurs that is often so gradual that you do not notice space is becoming cluttered.
 If you need to, bring in an objective friend to help point out areas that could stand to be cleared.
 Try to stand back yourself and see your house as a buyer might.
-Survey shelves, countertops, drawers, closets, the basement—all places where clutter often accumulates—to determine what needs to go.
-Use a system to help you decide: get rid of all items, for example, you have not used in the past five years, and pack up everything that you haven’t used in the past year.
+Survey shelves, countertops, drawers, closets, the basement—all places where clutter often accumulates—determine what needs to go.
+Use a system to help you decide: get rid of all items, for example, you have not used in the past five years, and pack up everything you haven’t used in the past year.
 Although getting

 rid of some things might be hard, try to do it without conscience or remorse.
 You will be forced to go through this process anyway when you move, and with each box, you eliminate your storage space—and the room in general—begins to look larger.
 We have broken down the process into specific areas of your house to help you concentrate your efforts: